klyff/swagger-codegen-zup-plugin/README.md

 - `language` - target generation language
 - `output` - target output path (default is `${project.build.directory}/generated-sources/swagger`)
 - `templateDirectory` - directory with mustache templates
+- `templateReplacingList` - List of exclusive files you want to use as a mustache template replacement without worrying about the entire template directory
 - `addCompileSourceRoot` - add the output directory to the project as a source root (`true` by default)
 - `modelPackage` - the package to use for generated model objects/classes
 - `apiPackage` - the package to use for generated api objects/classes